|9-day Jungfrau, Monte Rosa & Mont Blanc

 The main challenge on this program relates more to aerobic conditioning than technical prowess.
-The biggest and hardest day is on Monte Rosa, where we have to ascend over 6000 feet to the summit.
-The summit ridge also includes some steep rock scrambling, and at an altitude of 15000 feet!
-Then a long descent follows, almost 7000 feet down, with a short climb at the end to reach the Gornergrat train and our ride back to Zermatt.
+The biggest and hardest day is on Monte Rosa, where we have to ascend over 6000 feet (1840 meters) to the summit.
+The summit ridge also includes some steep rock scrambling, and at an altitude of 15000 feet, 4500 meters!
+Then a long descent follows, almost 7000 feet 2150 meters, down, with a short climb at the end to reach the Gornergrat train and our ride back to Zermatt.
 The Jungfrau and Mont Blanc are a little less demanding, but still major undertakings.
 The Jungfrau has significant belayed climbing, also at high altitude.
 The difficulty on Mont Blanc depends on the route, but from hut wake time to the point at which we lifts back to town usually takes a good 12 hours of effort.

-|Summit ridge of Monte Rosa|
+|Summit ridge of Monte Rosa

 Participants for this 9-day program must have previous rock scrambling experience and be in very good condition.
 You should have experience scrambling on steep rock, such as climbing in the Sierra, Cascades or Tetons.
 You need to have experience in crampons and be comfortable on 40 degree frozen snow or soft ice, both in ascent and descent.
 But the main prerequisite is very good conditioning.

-|9-Day Program - Jungfrau, Monte Rosa & Mont Blanc|
+|9-Day Program - Jungfrau, Monte Rosa & Mont Blanc

 Evening meeting in Grindelwald to go over equipment, logistics, etc. Grindelwald is easily reached by train in about 4 hours from either the Geneva or Zurich airports.
 Geneva is the logical choice as it is closer to Chamonix, where our trip ends, than is Zurich.

 Take the Jungfraujoch railway through (literally) the Eiger to the high Jungfraujoch, the broad pass between the Jungfrau and Mönch.
 From here we cross a short section of very easy glacier on the upper Jungfraufirn to the Mönchsjoch hut.
 At the hut we will leave extra gear, and then head out again for our climb of the Mönch's SE Ridge.
 This is a fun mixed route, often quite exposed, and includes both rock and steep snow.
-We'll descend the same way, returning to the hut for the night.
+We'll descend the same way, returning to the Mönchsjoch hut for the night.

 On day 2 we start early, just before dawn, cross the glacier to the foot of the Jungfrau and ascend this by the Rottalsattel.
 The climb is mostly on snow, occasionally steep, but does include several rock pitches.
 Again, we descend the same way.
 We return to the Jungfraujoch train and return to Grindelwald.

 Day 3 is spent in transit to Zermatt, and also offers a bit of a rest.
 The train trip to Zermatt takes about 3 or 4 hours.
 Our route starts on the narrow-gauge cog railway between Grindelwald and Interlaken.
-In Interlaken we switch to regular gauge track, carry on to Spiez, then Kanderstegg and a tunnel through the Bernese Alps, finally emerging into the Rhône valley.
+In Interlaken we switch to regular gauge track, carry on to Spiez, then a tunnel through the Bernese Alps, finally emerging into the Rhône valley.
 Another cog railway takes us up the Mattertal and to Zermatt.

 Day 5 is spent getting to the Monte Rosa hut.
-We first ride the Gornergrat train to the Rotenboden station at over 9000 and begin our walking there.
+We first ride the Gornergrat train to the Rotenboden station at 2815 meters, over 9000 feet, and begin our walking there.
 The route crosses an easy glacier before finishing on the "equipped" easy rock slabs below the hut.
 The trip usually takes about 3 hours.

 Climb Monte Rosa and return to Zermatt. for the ascent of Monte Rosa, we'll get wake up very early indeed, usually about 1 in the morning.
 It is a long climb and we need adequate time to get up the peak and descend back to Zermatt for the night.